Verification of Documents Without a Notary

 With the current travel restrictions and closures in place due to the COVID-19 pandemic, many litigators have run into a common problem: How do I verify interrogatories, affidavits, and other litigation documents without access to an in-person notary?

-(B) Original signatures that have been reproduced by electronic means, such as on electronically transmitted documents or photocopied documents.
+- Original signatures that are reproduced by electronic means, such as on electronically transmitted documents or photocopied documents

-(C) An electronic signature indicator using the “/s/”, “s/”, or “/s” [name] formats authorized by the person signing a document electronically served or filed.
+- An electronic signature indicator using the “/s/”, “s/”, or “/s” [name] formats, authorized by the person signing a document electronically served or filed

-(D) Any other signature format authorized by general law, so long as the clerk where the proceeding is pending has the capability of receiving and has obtained approval from the Supreme Court of Florida to accept pleadings and documents with that signature format.
+- Any other signature format authorized by general law — so long as the clerk where the proceeding is pending has the capability of receiving and has obtained approval from the Supreme Court of Florida to accept pleadings and documents with that signature format.

 Fla.
 R. Jud.
 Admin.
 2.515.

 As there is no specific signature requirement for a handwritten signature under Fla.
-Stat. § 92.525, an electronic signature should be sufficient to verify content.
+Stat. § 92.525, an electronic signature should suffice to verify content.

 The application and appropriateness for the use of Fla.
 Stat. § 92.525 is dependent upon the document being verified, and the area of law for which it is being used.
 However, where appropriate, Section 92.525 provides an efficient alternative to in-person notarization that has long-term application for the verification of content.